JoshDoody/joshdoody.github.io/media-appearances.md

 ---
 layout: post
 title: Fearless Salary Negotiation in the media
+tagline: Articles and Interviews, Podcasts, Talks, and Guest Posts
 headline: Fearless Salary Negotiation <br>in the media
 excerpt: Article, Podcasts, Talks, and Guest Posts featuring Fearless Salary Negotiation
 last_modified_at: 2017-05-15